August Auinger

-August "Gustl" Auinger (born 3 May 1955 in Lambach) is a former Grand Prix motorcycle road racer from Austria.
-His best year was in 1985 when he finished in third place in the 125cc world championship, winning three Grand Prix races in the process.
+August "Gustl" Auinger (born 3 May 1955) is an Austrian former Grand Prix motorcycle road racer.
+His best year was in 1985, when he finished in third place in the 125cc world championship, winning three Grand Prix races in the process.
 Auinger won a total of five Grand Prix races during his career.

 Auinger is now a riders' coach for the Red Bull MotoGP Rookie Cup.